axibase/atsd/integration/scollector/README.md

 scollector is a data collection framework for Linux, Windows, and MacOS operating systems.

-scollector can be configured to stream data into the Axibase Time Series Database for storage, analysis, forecasting, and visualization.
+scollector can be configured to stream data into ATSD for storage, analysis, forecasting, and visualization.

 ## Installation